-There are three prescribed themes:
+The Italian course covers three prescribed themes:

-• The individual
+- The Individual: This theme allows students to explore various aspects of their personal world, such as their sense of self, aspirations for the future, personal values, opinions, ideas, and relationships with others.
+Additionally, this theme provides an opportunity for students to examine topics from the perspective of other individuals. - Italian-Speaking Communities: This theme focuses on exploring topics from the perspective of groups within those communities or the communities as a whole.
+It also encourages students to reflect on their own culture and other cultures. - The Changing World: This theme enables students to examine changes that affect aspects of the world of work and other areas, such as communication, tourism and hospitality, and the influence of Italian language and culture.

-enables students to explore aspects of their personal world, for example, sense of self, aspirations for the future, personal values, opinions, ideas and relationships with others.
-At the same time, this theme also enables students to study topics from the perspective of other individuals.
+Course Assessment (for both Year 11 and Year 12):

-Italian-speaking communities
+Speaking 20%

-explores topics from the perspective of groups within those communities or the communities as a whole and encourages students to reflect on their own and other cultures.
+Listening 30%

-• The changing world
+Writing 20%

-enables students to explore change as it affects aspects of the world of work and other topics such as communication, tourism and hospitality, and Italian influence.
+Reading 30%